yining24/Coding_Test/README.md

 }
 ```

 That's all!
 When the scroll reaches the bottom, Paging will automatically download more data to show.
 You can add progress bar in xml. for showing loading status.

-Hope this file will help:)
+Hope this file will help :)